Saline High School (Michigan)

-Saline High School is a public high school near Saline, Michigan, United States.
+Saline High School is a public high school near Saline, Michigan.
 The school, a part of the Saline Area Schools, moved to its 510,000 sqft facility on roughly 81 hectares (200 acres) of land on Industrial Drive in August 2004 in Pittsfield Township.
 It is the 31st largest high school in the state of Michigan by enrollment, and was ranked 20th best high school in the state by US News.

+This campus is also the central hub for the South & West Washtenaw Consortium, an organization that offers career and technical education courses at Dexter High School, Chelsea High School and Saline High School.
+As of 2026, the consortium's director is Kara Stemmer.